microsoft/kiota/docs/get-started/reference-openapi.md

 # Sample OpenAPI description

 The following is a minimal OpenAPI description that describes how to call the `/me` endpoint on Microsoft Graph.
-This description is used in the following tutorials.
+This description is used in the following guides.

 - [Build SDKs for .NET](dotnet.md)